bhnord/activities/events.md

 ### Trivia @ Noir Bar (Su)

 Noir Bar Sunday Night FREE Trivia – Starting January 12th, 2025!

+### 10+ Free Wkly Wine Tastings

+If you’ve ever wanted to learn more about wine, this is the list for you!

 ### Fizzy Friday Pop Night (Fr)